souvikbiswas1998/ngs-avater/projects/ngs-avater/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# NgsAvater

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

 ## Code scaffolding